 The Gators got the better of the field position battle the two sides waged, and two booming Tommy Townsend punts for Florida and two weak Zach Van Rosenberg punts for LSU later, the Gators found themselves with only 43 yards separating them from a tie game.
 Nine plays later, LaMical Perine plowed into the end zone to knot the game at 7.
 LSU then replied to that with a field goal to go up 10-7.

-But then came a seven play, 75 yard touchdown drive that Feleipe Franks looked great on, finding Josh Hammond for a 35 yard gain down to the LSU 3 before lofting a pass to Moral Stephens for the score and the 14-10 halftime lead.
+But then came a seven play, 75 yard touchdown drive that the inconsistent Feleipe Franks looked great on, finding Josh Hammond for a 35 yard gain down to the LSU 3 before lofting a pass to Moral Stephens for the score and the 14-10 halftime lead.
 LSU would chip the lead down to 14-13 before taking the lead again on a Nick Brossette run with 11:14 to go.
 However, the two point conversion attempt failed, leaving LSU with a 19-14 lead.

 From there, Florida took the momentum and ran away with it.

 Franks began the ensuing drive with a 26 yard strike to Van Jefferson and Florida drove down to the LSU 17 when Mullen got creative.
 Franks handed the ball off to former Arkansas and JUCO baseball pitcher Lucas Krull, who stopped and lobbed the ball back to Franks for a fifteen yard gain.
 That set the stage for Perine, who punched it in and out Florida back on top 20-19 with 8:48 to go.
 But when the Gators’ two point conversion attempt failed as well, it left the door open for LSU to drive down the field for a game winning field goal, as they did against Auburn last month.